GeoffNeal/node_weather/README.md

 **An app that uses Angular and Express to collect up-to-date information on any city the user searches for.**

+This app is hosted on heroku at: **https://node-weather-forecast.herokuapp.com**.
+Please check it out!

 ---

 ###Installation